ROCm/rocBLAS/.github/CONTRIBUTING.md

     Extra pointers or size arguments for temporary storage should not be added to the end of public APIs, only private internal ones.
 Instead, implementations of the public APIs should request and obtain device memory using the rocBLAS device memory manager. rocBLAS kernels in the C public API must also detect and respond to device memory size queries.

     A kernel must allocate all of its device memory upfront, for use during the entirety of the kernel call.
 It must not allocate and deallocate device memory at different levels of kernel calls.
 This means that if a lower-level kernel needs device memory, it must be allocated by higher-level routines and passed down to the lower-level routines.
-When device memory can be shared between two or more opreations, the maximum size needed by all them should be reported or allocated.
+When device memory can be shared between two or more operations, the maximum size needed by all them should be reported or allocated.

     Details are in the [Device Memory Allocation](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/docs/Device_Memory_Allocation.pdf) design document.